 Let me let you in on a not-so-hidden secret.
-If you’re one of the many teams out there not using analytics in recruitment, then you’re missing out on a virtual gold mine of valuable information.
+If you’re one of the many teams out there not using data analytics in recruitment, then you’re missing out on a virtual gold mine of valuable information.
 I don’t mean to sound dramatic, but a data-driven approach to recruitment is an absolute must in today’s talent environment.
 Especially if you hope to consistently and efficiently hire the best candidates.
 And in this post, we’re going to show you how to get started.

 If you’re a bit hesitant about jumping into the scary world of recruitment analytics, then you may be interested in hearing some of the companies who are actively embracing these tactics.
 Names like Google, Cisco, Sprint, and Deloitte all use recruitment analytics to drive their decision making and hiring processes, and do so with industry-leading success.